A Duty to Have Fall Protection

 Fall protection includes protecting workers from falling into holes such as elevator shafts and skylights as well as excavations.
 Employers are also required to protect workers from falling objects by requiring hard hats be worn by workers and by installing toeboards, screens or guardrails, erecting canopies or barricading the area to keep workers out.

 Want to learn more about fall protection and other important construction safety topics?
-Enroll in our Certified Safety Manager- Construction (CSM-C) course in Wilmington, NC to learn about emerging trends in the construction industry.
+Enroll in our online Certified Safety Manager- Construction (CSM-C) course to learn about emerging trends in the construction industry.

 Purchase Our Certified Safety Manager- Construction (CSM-C) Course Online